Japanese tea ceremony: Venues

-Japanese tea ceremonies are typically conducted in specially constructed spaces or rooms designed for the purpose of tea ceremony.
-While a purpose-built tatami-floored room is considered the ideal venue, any place where the necessary implements for the making and serving of the tea can be set out and where the host can make the tea in the presence of the seated guest(s) can be used as a venue for tea.
+Japanese tea ceremonies are typically conducted in specially constructed spaces or rooms designed for the purpose of the tea ceremony.
+While a purpose-built tatami-floored room is considered the ideal venue, any place where the necessary implements for the making and serving of the tea can be set out and where the host can make the tea in the presence of the seated guest(s) can be used as a tea venue.
 For instance, a tea gathering can be held picnic-style in the outdoors, known as (野点, nodate).
-For this occasion a red parasol called (野点傘, nodatekasa) is used.
+For this occasion, a red parasol called (野点傘, nodatekasa) is used.
+However, when held outdoors, they tend to emphasize the natural surroundings, are more relaxed, are mostly held over the summer or spring, and use more rustic utensils.

-A purpose-built room designed for the wabi style of tea is called a chashitsu, and is ideally 4.5-tatami in floor area.
+A purpose-built room designed for the wabi style of tea is called a chashitsu and is ideally 4.5 tatami in floor area.
 A purpose-built chashitsu typically has a low ceiling, a hearth built into the floor, an alcove for hanging scrolls and placing other decorative objects, and separate entrances for host and guests.
-It also has an attached preparation area known as a mizuya.
+It also has an area known as a mizuya (水屋, "water room"), where the host is able to prepare, clean, and store their equipment before and after the ceremony.
+This also allows the host to preserve the formality of the ceremony by performing these tasks outside of the guests' view.

 A 4.5-mat room is considered standard, but smaller and larger rooms are also used.
-Building materials and decorations are deliberately simple and rustic in wabi style tea rooms.
+Building materials and decorations are deliberately simple and rustic in wabi-style tea rooms.
 Chashitsu can also refer to free-standing buildings for tea.
 Known in English as tea houses, such structures may contain several tea rooms of different sizes and styles, dressing and waiting rooms, and other amenities, and be surrounded by a tea garden called a roji.